Aebleskiver Recipe (Danish Pancakes)

 How to Flip Aebleskiver

-Flipping aebleskiver isn’t scary, it just takes some practice.
+Flipping aebleskiver isn’t difficult, but it takes a little practice to get the technique down.
 Pour a couple tablespoons of batter into each cup and as soon as they get bubbly around the edge, flip them over using a chopstick, knitting needle, wooden skewer, or even a fork.
-Continue cooking, turning the ball until is is golden brown all the way around and is cooked through like a pancake.
-It might take a couple tries to get the feel for it, but once you do you will be flippin’ aebleskiver like it’s nobody’s business!
+Continue cooking, turning the ball until it is golden brown all the way around and is cooked through like a pancake.
+It might take a couple tries to get the feel for it, but once you do, you will be flippin’ aebleskiver like it’s nobody’s business!

 Hand holding a single Danish Aebleskiver.